top of page

 TEACHING MODULES

-Gaurav specialises in teaching creative writing, and has twelve years of experience teaching it at diverse spaces.
+Gaurav specialises in teaching creative writing, and has seventeen years of experience teaching it at diverse spaces.
 The modules that appear here show the range and diversity of what can be offered.
 Some of the institutes he has taught at: National Institute of Fashion and Technology; Indian Institute of Technology; Ahmedabad University; CEPT University; Mahatma Gandhi International School (Ahmedabad); Bangalore International School; Swiss Embassy (New Delhi); British School (New Delhi); Vasant Valley School; Trivandrum International School; Delhi Public School (Srinagar); Ullens School (Nepal); Carlsbad International School (Czech Republic); University of Basel (Switzerland).

 1